infiniflow/ragflow-docs/website/blog/2024-12-24-the-rise-and-evolution-of-rag-in-2024-a-year-in-review/index.md

 First Generation: This includes past similar works and current mainstream open-source projects, such as the RAGFlow DeepDoc module.
 These efforts are built on traditional visual models.
 While they can run on CPUs, their generalization ability across different scenarios is limited.
 Because they require separate training for different contexts and data, this technology has been colloquially termed "emboidering".

-Second Generation: Current OCR technologies are evolving towards generative model architectures.
+Second Generation: Current OCR technologies are evolving towards generative AI architectures.
 Early examples include Meta's Nougat [Reference 4], along with the latest OCR 2.0 [Reference 5], employ a unified Transformer-based Encoder-Decoder architecture to generate text results from image recognition.
 These developments share many similarities with the multi-modal VLMs mentioned later.
 For instance, StructEqTable [Reference 6] directly applies similar network structures to table reconstruction.
 The enterprise version of RAGFlow also uses this architecture for document processing.
-Although generative models cannot reason on CPUs, their generalization ability across various scenarios has significantly improved compared to traditional visual models.
+Although generative AI model inference cannot run on CPUs, their generalization ability across various scenarios has significantly improved compared to traditional visual models.
 Another advantage of using multimodal models for document intelligence is the ability to incorporate textual information into document layouts.
 A representative work this year, M2Doc [Reference 23], integrates BERT into a vision-based Encoder-Decoder architecture, enhancing the identification of semantic boundaries for text and paragraphs.

 In the upcoming year of 2025, research based on Encoder-Decoder architectures is expected to advance further.
 We can anticipate the potential development of a unified multi-modal document parsing model capable of accurately converting various unstructured documents into text content.